747897928/BigDataProjectCollection/README.en.md

 # Introduction

 1. This project contains the work I have done during my study of big data.
 The main purpose is to make it easier for my future learning and review.
+2. Sensitive business related code has been removed from the work, and only some learned code has been retained.
 ----

 # Function Overview